PrisonTeam/Prison/docs/prison_docs_100_setting_up_auto_configure.md

 * **Minecraft Server Version**
-    - Prison support a native minecraft server version of v1.8 through v1.16.5.
+    - Prison support a native minecraft server version of v1.8 through v1.18.x.
     - Prison is developed and compiled with the Spigot v1.13.2 build.
-This ensures that Prison is able to natively support all functional behaviors from v1.8 through v1.16.5 since v.1.13 is the only version of Spigot that has both the old internal functions and new internal functions coexisting at the same time.
+This ensures that Prison is able to natively support all functional behaviors from v1.8 through v1.18.x since v.1.13 is the only version of Spigot that has both the old internal functions and new internal functions coexisting at the same time.
-    - Prison will try to support v1.17 when it is released, but not sure what special requirements it will place upon the development environment.
+    - Prison supports the early releases of v1.18.
+There has been no issues found.
+Prison will try to support all of the new blocks within 1.18, we use a library called XSeries to provide the new blocks.
+So as they release their updates, prison will pickup support for more blocks.

 * **Memory Requirements**